utrustdev/action-setup-elixir/README.md

 # Github Action - Setup Elixir

-Checks out the code, configures Elixir, fetches dependencies, and manages build caching.
+Configures Elixir, fetches dependencies, and manages build caching.

 ## Usage
 Add the following step and matrix to your Action.